-- Extended prohibition to broadcast to three additional Russian media outlets: - o Rossiya RTR / RTR Planeta; - o Rossiya 24 / Russia 24; - TV Centre International; - Import ban on all Russian seaborne crude oil and petroleum products, representing around 90% of EU oil imports from Russia, with some transitional periods and exceptions: - Such prohibition will not apply until 5 December 2022 to one-off transactions for near-term delivery, concluded and executed before that date, or to the execution of contracts for the purchase, import or transfer of goods falling under CN 2709 00 (Petroleum oils and oils obtained from bituminous minerals, crude) concluded before 4 June 2022; and until 5 February 2023 to those falling under CN 2710 (Petroleum oils and oils obtained from bituminous minerals, other than crude) concluded before 4 June 2022; - o If the supply of crude oil by pipeline from Russia to a landlocked Member State is interrupted for reasons outside the control of that Member State, seaborne crude oil from Russia falling under CN 2709 00 may be imported into that Member State, by way of an exceptional temporary derogation; - Oue to its specific geographical exposure, Bulgaria may authorise the execution until 31 December 2024 of contracts concluded before 4 June 2022 for the import of crude oil via maritime transport and of petroleum products. - Croatia may authorise until 31 December 2023 the purchase, import or transfer of vacuum gas oil falling under CN 2710 1971 originating in Russia or exported from Russia, provided that the no alternative supply of vacuum gas oil is available; and the Commission has been notified at least two weeks prior to the authorization and has not objected within that period. - Prohibition to transfer, transport or sale crude oil falling under CN 2709 00 which is delivered by pipeline from Russia into Member States to Member States or to third countries (such prohibition will not apply to Czechia until 5 December 2023); - Prohibition to provide, directly or indirectly, technical assistance, brokering services or financing or financial assistance, related to the transport, including through shipto-ship transfers, to third countries of Russian crude oil or petroleum products; - Prohibition to provide to Russia accounting, auditing, bookkeeping and tax consulting services, as well as business and management consulting and public relations services.
+- Expanded list of persons connected to Russia's defence and industrial base subject to tighter export restrictions regarding dual-use goods and technology, as well as goods and technology which might contribute to the technological enhancement of Russia's defence and security sector; - Extended list of controlled items which might contribute to Russia's military and technological enhancement or the development of its defence and security sector, whose export or supply to Russia is prohibited, to include inter alia additional chemicals that could be used in the process of manufacture of chemical weapons, as set out in Annex II to Council Regulation (EU) 2022/879; - Extended prohibition to broadcast to three additional Russian media outlets: - o Rossiya RTR / RTR Planeta; - o Rossiya 24 / Russia 24; - o TV Centre International; - Import ban on all Russian seaborne crude oil and petroleum products, representing around 90% of EU oil imports from Russia, with some transitional periods and exceptions: - O Such prohibition will not apply until 5 December 2022 to one-off transactions for near-term delivery, concluded and executed before that date, or to the execution of contracts for the purchase, import or transfer of goods falling under CN 2709 00 (Petroleum oils and oils obtained from bituminous minerals, crude) concluded before 4 June 2022; and until 5 February 2023 to those falling under CN 2710 (Petroleum oils and oils obtained from bituminous minerals, other than crude) concluded before 4 June 2022; - o If the supply of crude oil by pipeline from Russia to a landlocked Member State is interrupted for reasons outside the control of that Member State, seaborne crude oil from Russia falling under CN 2709 00 may be imported into that Member State, by way of an exceptional temporary derogation; - Oue to its specific geographical exposure, Bulgaria may authorise the execution until 31 December 2024 of contracts concluded before 4 June 2022 for the import of crude oil via maritime transport and of petroleum products. - Croatia may authorise until 31 December 2023 the purchase, import or transfer of vacuum gas oil falling under CN 2710 1971 originating in Russia or exported from Russia, provided that the no alternative supply of vacuum gas oil is available; and the Commission has been notified at least two weeks prior to the authorization and has not objected within that period. - Prohibition to transfer, transport or sale crude oil falling under CN 2709 00 which is delivered by pipeline from Russia into Member States to Member States or to third countries (such prohibition will not apply to Czechia until 5 December 2023); - Prohibition to provide, directly or indirectly, technical assistance, brokering services or financing or financial assistance, related to the transport, including through shipto-ship transfers, to third countries of Russian crude oil or petroleum products; - Prohibition to provide to Russia accounting, auditing, bookkeeping and tax consulting services, as well as business and management consulting and public relations services.